County Route 502 (New Jersey)

 County Route 502 (CR 502) is a county highway in the U.S. state of New Jersey.
-The highway extends 23.79 mi from Paterson-Hamburg Turnpike (CR 504) in Wayne to Palisades Boulevard (U.S. Route 9W, US 9W) in Alpine.
+The highway extends 23.79 mi from Paterson-Hamburg Turnpike (CR 504) in Wayne to Palisades Boulevard (US 9W) in Alpine.

 CR 502 is a very important east–west route in the northern part of Bergen County.
 North–south travel in the county is available via Route 208 and Route 17, the Garden State Parkway, US 9W and the Palisades Interstate Parkway.
 In contrast, the only east–west route in the area is Route 4, from Paterson to Fort Lee.
 Thus, the north area of the county relies heavily on CR 502 for east–west travel.
 Farthest north, New York State Route 59 (NY 59) or the New York State Thruway can be used as east–west alternatives to CR 502.